junioralive/old-spycli/README.md

   </a>

   <p align="center">
-    A cli tool to browse and watch Movies/Shows/MORE, mainly focused on Bollywood & Indian Entertainment (Hindi Audio).
+    A cli tool to browse and watch Movies/Shows/MORE
     <br />
     <br />
     <a href="https://github.com/junioralive/spy-cli/issues">Report Bug</a>